dotnet/core/release-notes/6.0/linux-packages.md

 # Linux package dependencies

 .NET 6 has several dependencies that must be satisfied to run .NET apps.
-The commands to install these libraries are listed for multiple distributions.
+The commands to install these libraries are listed for multiple Linux distributions.

 Feel free to contribute packages for distributions not (yet) listed in this document, including ones not supported by the .NET Team.